Rolands-Laucis/Socio/core/docs.md

 import type { SocioSession } from 'socio/dist/core-session';
 import type { SocioFiles } from 'socio/dist/types';

-socserv.RegisterLifecycleHookHandler('files', async (client: SocioSession, files: SocioFiles) => {
+socserv.RegisterLifecycleHookHandler('files', (client: SocioSession, files: SocioFiles) => {
-    await SaveFilesToDiskPath(['.', 'files'], files); //simple function for your convenience, that cross platform saves your files to your FS directory return true; //return truthy to tell client success.
-NOTE, if this hangs (e.g. path is invalid), the server will print an error, but the client's promise wont ever resolve, if you're waiting for it.
+    SaveFilesToDiskPath(['.', 'files'], files); //simple function for your convenience, that cross platform saves your files to your FS directory return true; //return truthy to tell client success.
+NOTE, if this hangs (e.g. path is invalid), the server will log an error, but the client's promise wont ever resolve, if you're waiting for it.
 });
 ```